Reopening Our Writing Houses 2021 and Covid 19

 You will cook one evening meal with a small group of fellow writers, and you will also be responsible for some clearing up after meals.
 We have invested in commercial dishwashers in each of our houses to increase hygiene standards.

 These duties are confined to a few hours in total, so the rest of the week is left free for writing.
 Please do not be nervous about cooking for the group.
-You will cook in a small team and receive lots of support from centre staff.
+You will cook in a small team and receive lots of support from house staff.

 We will closely monitor government guidelines and adjust our arrangements if necessary, as advice changes.